roderickwoodman/boardgameinator/README.md

 ### Who is it for?

-First of all, **Boardgameinator** IS NOT for geeks to manage their huge collections.
+First of all, **Boardgameinator** IS NOT FOR geeks to manage their huge collections.

-Instead, this app IS for anyone who feels overwhelmed or who has stalled out in selecting a boardgame.
+Instead, this app IS FOR anyone who feels overwhelmed or who has stalled out in selecting a boardgame.
 And with all of the new titles and all of the hype these days, I do feel your pain.

 ### Why is it so awesome?

-The likability of any board game is so subjective and multifactorial.
-And unfortunately, the primary online  resource for the industry is a firehose of information called [BoardGameGeek](https://boardgamegeek.com) (BGG), which can be a bit overwhelming for casual boardgamers.
-Often there is actually too much information there, and the way it is organized forces you to focus on one game at a time.
+The likability of any board game is so subjective and multifactorial, sort of like a novel is.
+And unfortunately, the primary online  resource for the industry is a firehose of information called [BoardGameGeek](https://boardgamegeek.com) (BGG).
+Yes, the geeks are the most vocal group of boardgamers on the Internet, so be very careful.
+The BGG website is organized like an encyclopedia, which forces you to focus on one game at a time.

-**Boardgameinator**, however, is a comparison tool that sits on top of all of that BGG data and shows you only a few bits of filterable, high-level characteristics in a visually side-by-side fashion.
-It feels more like an e-commerce shopping experience that is designed for users to converge on only those results that meet their own preferences.
+**Boardgameinator**, however, is a user-driven comparison tool for filtering through all of that BGG data in a visually side-by-side fashion.
+Only a few bits of information are shown for each game title, and simple mouse clicks either promote or eliminate games.
+It feels like a light e-commerce shopping experience.

 ### What is it doing under the hood?

-The app pulls game information from [the BoardGameGeek API](https://boardgamegeek.com/wiki/page/BGG_XML_API2) and stores both it and the user's likes in the browser's local storage area.
-Then, the aggregated likes plus other input controls determine the final filtered, ordered list of games that the user sees on the page.
+The browser stores the user's likes locally, along with game information that it pulls from [the BoardGameGeek API](https://boardgamegeek.com/wiki/page/BGG_XML_API2).
+It then determines how to sort and filter it all to produce the ordered list of games that the user sees on the page.

 ### DISCLAIMER